Lying on a Mortgage Application

 There are a number of specific inaccuracies you might be tempted to document:

 - Lying about your marital status: Whatever the thinking behind not declaring your true status, including whether your partner has credit issues, you should note that you don’t have to take out a joint mortgage just because you’re married.
-A broker will talk you through your options, including joint borrower and sole proprietor agreements.
+A broker will discuss your options, including joint borrower and sole proprietor agreements.
 And there are flexible lenders if you know where to look.

 - Lying about dependents: If you think declaring the truth about this might affect how a lender views your creditworthiness, and while it’s true that your affordability will be assessed, there are always lenders out there who use their discretion on this.
 If you’re wondering whether or not to disclose any child support you’re receiving, the answer is yes.
 Always be transparent and honest.
-This information in particular might even work in your favour.
+This information, in particular, might even work in your favour.

 What to do if you’ve already lied on your application

 If you haven’t been honest on your application and have yet to submit it, don’t.
-Start again from scratch, with the help of a broker, and you are far more likely to end up with a successful mortgage deal that works for you.
+Start again from scratch with the help of a broker, and you are far more likely to end up with a successful mortgage deal that works for you.

 If you have already sent it, don’t panic.
 Contact the lender and tell them you need to amend some details before it goes any further.
 Being honest is the best way to rectify the situation.
-Again, work with a mortgage broker, who will hold your hand through the necessary steps.
+Again, work with a mortgage broker who will hold your hand through the necessary steps.

 What should you not tell a mortgage lender?